-Business partners will ensure necessary policies and procedures to act against corruption and money laundering within their operations and business relations.
-Business partners will ensure the necessary means to inform their stakeholders about their anti-corruption control system.
+Business Partners will ensure necessary policies and procedures to act against corruption and money laundering within their operations and business relations.
+Business Partners will ensure the necessary means to inform their stakeholders about their anti-corruption control system upon our request.
 Deviations will be monitored and acted upon immediately.